tig3rmast3r/vampnet/README.md

 source: https://fabian-sp.github.io/posts/2024/02/decoupling/

-Very rude implementation of ReduceLROnPlateauScheduler with command --rlrop
+New implementation CustomReduceLROnPlateauScheduler with command --rlrop

 When using this scheduler: